Minnesota

 AI Policy Overview

 Minnesota legislators have taken steps to address artificial intelligence policies, particularly concerning deepfakes.
-In 2023, lawmakers enacted a bill that established new crimes for disseminating political and sexual deepfakes.
+In 2023, lawmakers enacted a bill that established new crimes for disseminating political and sexual deepfakes and amended that law adding new restrictions in 2024.
 Additionally, Minnesota enacted a law in 2020 requiring law enforcement officers to obtain a warrant before using a drone equipped with facial recognition technology.

 Deepfakes